 Restricting the options available to landlords led to concerns that more aggressive tactics would be used, including petitioning for the winding up of non-paying tenant companies.
 The Corporate Insolvency and Governance Act 2020 came into force in late June to combat this.
 Please see our blogs Corporate Insolvency and Governance Bill and Corporate Insolvency and Governance Act 2020 opens new frontier for insolvency law for a general overview.
 The Act is far-reaching and this blog focuses only on the impact on commercial leases.

 This legislation applies retrospectively to any winding-up petitions presented on or after 27 April 2020.
 In a recent High Court case an injunction was successfully obtained by a tenant to prevent a landlord from presenting a winding-up petition on the basis that the legislation was soon to be passed and so even in advance of it becoming law it was already having a real effect on a landlord’s ability to apply pressure on tenants.

 Landlords can usually rely on an unsatisfied statutory demand as evidence that a company is unable to pay its debts and should be wound up.
 However, the Act renders any statutory demands issued during the ‘relevant period’ void for this purpose.
-The relevant period is the period starting 1 March 2020 and ending 31 December 2020.
+The relevant period is currently the period starting 1 March 2020 and ending 31 March 2021.
 It does not matter when and how the debt arose.
 What matters is when the statutory demand was served.